tbilan/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

     > [!NOTE]
     > When you apply a license on a Mailbox or MailUser object, all SMTP type proxyAddresses are scrubbed to ensure only verified domains are included in the Exchange EmailAddresses array.
+    > After applying a license, the status in the Mail tab will be "We are preparing a mailbox for the user." until the batch is in a "Completed" state.

 5. You must ensure that the target MailUser has no previous ExchangeGuid that does not match the Source ExchangeGuid.
 This might occur if the target MEU was previously licensed for Exchange Online and provisioned a mailbox.
 If the target MailUser was previously licensed for or had an ExchangeGuid that does not match the Source ExchangeGuid, you need to perform a cleanup of the cloud MEU.
 For these cloud MEUs, you can run `Set-User <identity> -PermanentlyClearPreviousMailboxInfo`.